nshiffer/rootworksample/README.md

 Github: nshiffer

+Contact: shiffer.7@osu.edu

+## Running

+Make sure you have python installed

+To run use: python main.py {test_file_path}

+Example: python main.py ./test_cases/given_test.txt

+If you do not specify a test file, the default test file will be used.

 ## Assumptions

-If the difference in time is <=0 then this is an error and should be discarded Correct distances are positive, so negative distances should be discarded.
+-If the difference in time is <=0 then this is an error and should be discarded

+-Correct distances are positive, so negative distances should be discarded.

-Backwards travel is considered positive distance.
+-Backwards travel is considered positive distance.

-Second time should be less than first time.
-If true, will be discarded
+-Second time should be less than first time.
+If false, will be discarded

 ## Brainstorming

 I knew from the start that I would wanted to create a new object that had the average speed and total distance stored.
 I decided to store this new object in a dictionary for easy access and search when looking up a particular driver.
+I chose this approach over a data frame or pure dictionary as I wanted to be able to fully customize the object to fit the prompts and my needs.
+I also wanted to show my ability to create object that solve a need and can determine the best way to store a datatype.

+I decided on three files for the implementation, one for input and output, one for initial processing and error handling, and one for object creation and updating.
+I chose this approach as it is a common approach in python to have one file for the frontend, one for parsing, and one for the backend.
+While this project does not exactly require frontend and backend structures, I wanted to be able to have the object creation and updating code separate so that it could be used by itself in the future.

 ## Implementation